-An official scorer in a basketball game has a very important job, they keep track of the score of the game, among other things.
-A scorekeeper usually sits at around the half court line on the sideline.
-They usually have a small console that can add points, fouls, and timeouts at the press of a button.
-In most cases, this small console is wirelessly hooked up to a big scoreboard so players and fans can see what the score of the game is.
+An official scorer in a basketball game keeps track of the score of the game and keeps in contact with the on-court referees to record fouls, assists, and other statistics.
+A scorekeeper usually sits at the half-court line on the sideline.
+They have a small console that can add points, fouls, and timeouts at the press of a button.
+In most cases, this console is connected wirelessly to the scoreboard, so players and fans can see the score of the game.

 While an official scorer’s main responsibility is keeping score, they also have a few other things to handle.
-For starters, they must record the number and name of every player who is participating in the game, 5 starters and bench players for each team.
+For starters, they must record the number and name of every player participating in the game, which includes the five starters and bench players for each team.
 This occurs before the start of the game.
-During the game, they have a few responsibilities:
+During the game, they have a few responsibilities, including:

-- Must alert a referee if a player reaches 6 personal fouls (5 for NCAA)
+- Alerting a referee if a player reaches six personal fouls (five for NCAA)

-- Must alert a referee if a player or coach reaches 2 technical fouls
+- Alerting a referee if a player or coach reaches two technical fouls

-- Must alert a referee if a player reaches 2 flagrant fouls
+- Alerting a referee if a player reaches two flagrant fouls

-- Must keep a running total of each team’s timeouts
+- Keeping a running total of each team’s timeouts

-- Must keep a running total of each team’s points
+- Keeping a running total of each team’s points

-A scorekeeper is a sophisticated way of making sure each basketball game is fair and no team is at a disadvantage.
+Having a scorekeeper is a sophisticated way of making sure each basketball game is fair and no team is at a disadvantage.
 Without a scorekeeper, a game of basketball would just be a pickup game.
-Besides, a scoreboard makes the fan experience much better as they can follow the game better if they know the score.
+Having a scoreboard makes the fan experience much better, as they can follow the game better if they know the score.

 How much are NBA scorekeepers paid?